crazy4pi314/scipy-vscode-tutorial/README.md

 Visual Studio Code (VS Code) is a free code editor that runs on Windows, Linux, macOS and in your browser.
 This tutorial aims at Python programmers of all levels who are already using VS Code or are interested in doing so, and will take them from zero (installing VS Code) to a production setup for Python development.
 We will cover starter topics, such as customizing the UI and extensions, using code autocomplete, code navigation, debugging, and Jupyter Notebooks.
 We will also go into advanced use cases, such as remote development, pair programming via Live Share, Dev containers, GitHub Codespaces & more.

+**Checkout the [repo discussions](https://github.com/crazy4pi314/scipy-vscode-tutorial/discussions) for polls, Q&A, and showing off your awesome work!**

 ## Tutorial schedule

 We end each section with a recap to go over everything we’ve covered and an opportunity to ask questions.